+24.1 Upon availability, as determined by the Chief of Police or their designee, all sworn officers, upon completion of the Field Training and Evaluation Program, will be assigned a take home vehicle.
+This Article supplements the protections provided to officers pursuant to Florida Statute, s.
+627.7491.

+24.2 Take home vehicles will be used as follows:

-- 24.1 Upon availability, as determined by the Chief of Police or their designee, all Sergeants and Lieutenants will be assigned a take-home vehicle.
-This Article supplements the protections provided to officers pursuant to Florida Statutes, s.
-627.7491. - 24.2Take-home vehicles will be used as follows: - a.
-Sergeants and Lieutenants are allowed to use vehicle for personal use within thirty-five (35) miles of Ocala Police Department headquarters only.
-For Lieutenants, that distance is increased to within fifty (50) miles of OPD headquarters; only such use must conform with all Departmental Directives concerning the use of take-home vehicles. - b.
-Sergeants and Lieutenants who are on call and receiving payment for on-call status; - c.
-Sergeants and Lieutenants who are participating in duty-related activities. - 24.3 Take-home vehicles shall not be operated: - a. when the Sergeant and Lieutenant is under the influence of drugs or alcohol: - b. by anyone other than the assigned Sergeant and Lieutenant, - c. in a manner that would be considered bad faith or with a malicious purpose or in a manner exhibiting wanton or willful disregard of human rights, safety, or property as conceived by Florida Statutes.
-627.7491. - 24.4 Termination or suspension of a take-home vehicle assignment may be imposed as a disciplinary action when an employee, including while off duty, violates Department Directives or Policies, or when the loss of assignment results from other disciplinary action.
-This action may be taken at the discretion of the Chief of Police or upon recommendation from the Crash Review Board.
+- a.
+Officers are required to use vehicle for commuting purposes, including outside of the City, but only within thirty-five (35) miles of Ocala Police Department headquarters, for those officers who live outside the city limits of Ocala; - b.
+Officers are allowed to use vehicle for personal use while off-duty within thirty-five (35) miles of Ocala Police Department headquarters only.
+Such use must conform with all Departmental Directives concerning the use of take-home vehicles; - c.
+Officers who are on call and receiving payment for on call status; - d.
+Officers who are participating in duty related activities; - 24.3 Take home vehicles shall not be operated: - a. when the Officer is under the influence of drugs or alcohol; - b. by anyone other than the assigned Officer; - c. in a manner that would be considered bad faith or with a malicious purpose or in a manner exhibiting wanton or willful disregard of human rights, safety, or property as conceived by Florida Statute s.
+627.7491. - 24.4 The assignment of a take-home vehicle is a privilege and may be suspended or terminated by the Chief of Police, including for violations of Department policy or directives, whether on or off duty, or as a result of other disciplinary action.
+This action may be taken at the discretion of the Chief or upon recommendation from the Crash Review Board.
+When the suspension or termination of a take-home vehicle is imposed as a disciplinary action, it shall be administered in accordance with Article 7.
+Written notice shall be provided to the affected Officer.